MatejKocourek/apt-fuzzer/fuzzer/README-task4.md

 Our improvement shows success in all programs - it manages to find 4 extra bugs, making all of them (14/14)!
 At one point it was, and maybe still is, the best result on the leaderboard.

+Note that this was achieved using the boosted power schedule, which was changed to default, unless specified.

 It is very easy for the program to find exploits of passphrases, various sizes of strings and specific numbers that are identified in the source code - this is what it was made to do.
 It is no suprise than that problems such as `buffer-overflow`, `minimization`, `infinite-loop` or even finding the secret passphrase in `string-length` pose no challange to our approach, and are usually found in under a second (after which they are minimized, which takes much more time).